 How to Turn a Stock Tank into a Pool

 I kept seeing pictures of stock tank pools floating around on the internet and finally decided that we had to try it.
 Luke and I spent about a week doing some research to see if it was something that would be worth it.
 We read blogs and watched videos and Instagram stories and decided it was worth a shot.
-Our goal was to keep it around $600 or less (spoiler alert we did).
+Our goal was to keep it around $600 or less (spoiler alert, we did!).
+Everything we used is linked at the bottom of this post.

 Step 1